-1. The permittee shall meet the following requirements for the stationary compression-ignition RICE (Units 323 and 324) at all times, except during periods of startup [40 CFR Part 63, Subpart ZZZZ, Table 2d.11; 40 CFR § 63.6603]:

-- a.
-The permittee shall change the oil and filter every 2,160 hours of operation or annually, whichever comes first. - b.
-The permittee shall inspect air spark plugs every 2,160 hours of operation or annually, whichever comes first, and replace as necessary. - c.
-The permittee shall inspect all hoses and belts every 2,160 hours of operation or annually, whichever comes first, and replace as necessary. - 2.
-The permittee must operate and maintain Units 323 and 324, including associated monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+- 1. The permittee shall meet the following requirements for the auxiliary stationary SI RICE (AUX A-01 and AUX A-02).
+[40 CFR Part 63, Subpart ZZZZ, Table 2d, Item-7; 40 CFR § 63.6603(a)]: - a.
+The permittee shall change the oil and filter every 1,440 hours of operation or annually, whichever comes first. - b.
+The permittee shall inspect air spark plugs every 1,440 hours of operation or annually, whichever comes first, and replace as necessary. - c.
+The permittee shall inspect all hoses and belts every 1,440 hours of operation or annually, whichever comes first, and replace as necessary. - 2.
+The permittee must operate and maintain AUX A-01 and AUX A-02, including associated monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by this standard have been achieved.
 Determination of whether such operation and maintenance procedures are being used will be based on information available to the Administrator which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
-[40 CFR § 63.6605(b)] - 3.
-The permittee must operate and maintain Units 323 and 324 according to the manufacturer's emission-related written instructions or develop its own maintenance plan which must, to the extent practicable, provide for the maintenance and operation of the engine in a manner consistent with good air pollution control practices for minimizing emissions.
+[40 CFR § 63.6605(b)]

+- 3. The permittee must operate and maintain AUX A-01 and AUX A-02 according to the manufacturer's emission-related written instructions or develop its own maintenance plan which must, to the extent practicable, provide for the maintenance and operation of the engine in a manner consistent with good air pollution control practices for minimizing emissions.
 [40 CFR § 63.6625(e)] - 4.
-The permittee must minimize the time Units 323 and 324 spends at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
+The permittee must minimize the time AUX A-01 and AUX A-02 spends at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
 [40 CFR § 63.6625(h)] - 5.
 The permittee has the option of utilizing an oil analysis program in order to extend the specified oil change requirement in Table 2d of 40 CFR Part 63, Subpart ZZZZ.
 The oil analysis must be performed at the same frequency specified for changing the oil in Table 2d to Subpart ZZZZ.
 The analysis program must at a minimum analyze the following three parameters: Total Acid Number, viscosity, and percent water content.
 The condemning limits for these parameters are as follows: Total Acid Number increases by more than 3.0 milligrams of potassium hydroxide (KOH) per gram from Total Acid Number of the oil when new; viscosity of the oil has changed by more than 20 percent from the viscosity of the oil when new; or percent water content (by volume) is greater than 0.5.
 If all of these condemning limits are not exceeded, the permittee is not required to change the oil.
+If any of the limits are exceeded, the engine owner or operator is not required to change the oil.
 If any of the limits are exceeded, the permittee must change the oil within 2 days of receiving the results of the analysis.
 If the engine is not in operation when the results of the analysis are received, the permittee must change the oil within 2 days or before commencing operation, whichever is later.
 The permittee must keep records of the parameters that are analyzed as part of the program, the results of the analysis, and the oil changes for the engine.
 The analysis program must be part of the maintenance plan for the engine.
 [40 CFR § 63.6625(j)]